DylanRitchings/SE-7D-Task-Manager/README.md

 Dummy account - this account has been widely used for testing and already has a lot of dummy data/associations within the system.
 Log in email: bobRob@gmail.com
 Log in password: 123

+Note: The folders TestProject and TestProject1 are deprecated but we could not work out how to remove them from github.